 Yes, the Student Union and Library will be open with physical distancing measures in place.
 Face coverings will be required whenever you are indoors even if not within six feet of another person unless you are in your own study room.

-No, if your class was scheduled to be online for the entire fall semester, it will remain online.
+No, if your class was scheduled to be online for the entire spring semester, it will remain online.

 Students who have needs requiring them to continue online education this semester should work directly with their faculty members and their academic advisors to discuss possible options.
-Should it become necessary, students may also withdraw from a course without academic penalty this semester.
+If necessary, students can withdraw from a course without penalty by the drop/add deadline.

 Students who find it necessary to withdraw from a class during the semester will receive a grade of WE, withdrawal for extenuating circumstances.
 Students are advised to consult an advisor before doing so and be aware of the enrollment requirements for financial aid.